Mesna (Generic Name)

 About This Drug

-Mesna is a drug given intravenously (IV) or orally (by mouth).
-Mesna is given to prevent bladder irritation and bleeding that ifosfamide and high dose cyclophosphamide frequently cause.
-It can be given before, after or with ifosfamide or high dose cyclophosphamide.
+Mesna is a drug given in the vein (IV) or by mouth (orally).
+Mesna is given to prevent bladder irritation and bleeding that ifosfamide and high dose cyclophosphamide often cause.
+It can be given before, after, or with ifosfamide or high dose cyclophosphamide.

 Possible Side Effects